Genesis of the startup

 CEO & Co-Founder

-He leads the Seed Biology team as part of IBPS (Institut de Biologie Paris Seine) and is internationally recognized for his works dealing with molecular mechanisms of germination, dormancy regulation, and the role of reactive species in seed dormancy regulation.
+Chrisophe Bailly is co-founder and University Host Officer of Auxoway.
+He is professor of Plant Biology at Sorbonne Université where he leads the Seed Biology team at IBPS.
+He is internationally recognized for his works dealing with molecular mechanisms of germination, dormancy regulation, and the role of reactive species in seed dormancy regulation.

 Metrics: 80 articles, H index = 43, >200 conferences.